 Instructions

-INSTANT POT INSTRUCTIONS:
+INSTANT POT INSTRUCTIONS (DRIED BEANS):

 - Turn on the Instant Pot on the “Sauté” mode.
 When hot, add the bacon and sauté for 1 minute.
 Add the onions, green pepper, serrano pepper, and sauté for 3 minutes.
 Add the garlic and sauté for 30 seconds.